mafaqcs/WeatherWithSwiftUI/README.md

 - To refresh weather data, simply press the  on the screen or tap the refresh button.

+## Requirements & Installation
+Here are the requirements to run this project :
+- Xcode 13 or later
+- Swift 5 or later
+- Internet connectivity to fetch weather data from the API

+Installation steps are given below :
+- Clone the repository to your local machine
+- Open the project in Xcode.
+- Build and run the application on a simulator or a physical device.

 ## API Reference
 https://openweathermap.org/current